kwan3854/TextMeshProMax/README.md

      [Learn more about CJK Radicals Supplement](https://en.wikipedia.org/wiki/CJK_Radicals_Supplement)
    - **When to Enable**:
      Use for dictionary applications or tools involving radical-based text analysis.

-> [!WARNING]
-> Disable the "Clear Dynamic Data On Build" option to retain character atlases in builds.

 ---